 Red Mountain Sedona is located 30 miles south of Flagstaff and the San Francisco Peaks.
 At nearly 10,000 feet, these stunning mountains offer excellent skiing and snowboarding opportunities.

 “Coming from Colorado, I didn’t really know there was skiing in Arizona, let alone that it would be any good.
 But skiing with the group was really fun.
 It was good to apply some of the things I’ve been learning here in that context—to take risks, but also to be careful.
-That balance has always been hard for me, but today I feel like I really got it.” – Female Client
+That balance has always been hard for me, but today I feel like I really got it.” – Student

 The challenge and exhilaration of this popular team-building exercise pushes limits and tests stamina.
 The results, when you face your fears and push beyond what you think you’re capable of doing, are stunning.

 “I flat out didn’t want to do it.
 The more athletic people in the group were having no problem, and I was worried I’d embarrass myself.
 When I got the little bracelet they give you when you complete the course, it was a huge thrill.
-I didn’t think I could do it, but I did.” — Male Client
+I didn’t think I could do it, but I did.” — Student

 We offer our students the opportunity to stretch their capacities as they experience a world-class rock gym.
 Rock climbing teaches you to think on your feet, plan ahead, and extend beyond your perceived limits.

 “This was one of those cases where I wasn’t too sure of myself.
 The staff and the other students were really encouraging and I was able to make it all the way to the top the first time!
 The second time, it took me about half as long.
 It seems that way in life, too.
-Once I find my route, I can follow it more easily.” — Female Client
+Once I find my route, I can follow it more easily.” — Student

 People come from all over the world to experience Sedona.
 Hiking here, on your own or in a group, opens up new spiritual depths rarely experienced in other locales.